Fred Julian

 Alfred J. Julian Jr. (January 27, 1938 – May 4, 2013) was an American football player and coach.
 He was a starting defensive back for the New York Titans (renamed the Jets in 1963) during their inaugural 1960 season and led the team with six interceptions in 14 games.
 He played college football for the University of Michigan from 1957 to 1959 and was the leading rusher on the 1959 Michigan team.

 Julian was the head football coach at Grand Rapids Community College for 18 years from 1985 to 2002.
 He led the team to a 139–48–2 record and has been inducted into the NJCAA Football Coaches Association Hall of Fame.
 He also coached high school football at West Catholic High School in Grand Rapids, Michigan for 16 years.

-Early years
+Early life

 Julian grew up in Detroit, Michigan, and attended Pershing High School.
 He was the son Alfred J. Julian Sr. and Rosa Julian, both of whom were Michigan natives.
 Julian had two siblings, Norma and Dennis.
 His father was employed as a "trimmer" in an automobile factory when Julian was a boy.
 His grandfather, Wilbrod Julian, and his uncle, William Julian, also worked as "machinists" in a Detroit automobile factory.